Facebook tracking pixel What we believe | Handbook | Conversion System Skip to main content

 1. Numbers, not adjectives

 Every claim on this site has a name, a number, and a date range.
-Riverbed Dental, 3 to 11 booked appointments per week, Apr to Jun 2025.
+The format is "[client name], [the number that moved], [date range]" (fill it with a real engagement, never a placeholder).
 If we cannot say all three, we do not make the claim.
 The phrase "significantly improved" is banned from public-facing copy.

 2. Verbs, not nouns

-Built, shipped, doubled, refunded.
+Built, shipped, doubled, recovered.
 Those are the words that describe real work.
 Implementation, optimization, operationalization, those describe people writing slides.
 The verbs go in the contract.

-Every Revenue System Sprint has a fixed price in writing before kickoff.
+Every AI System Build has the build terms in writing before kickoff.
 The team is named.
-If the work does not meet the contract, we refund the unearned portion.
-There is no hourly billing.
-There is no plan creep clause.
-The deal is the deal.
+There is no vague hourly drift.
+There is no open-ended expansion hidden inside the agreement.

-4. One metric, one owner, one ship date
+4. One workflow, one owner, one ship date

 5. The receipt comes before the case study

 We publish the named number first.
 The narrative around it is optional.
-A buyer who sees "Riverbed Dental, 3 to 11 booked appointments per week, 11 weeks" has all the proof they need.
+A buyer who sees one line of "[client name], [the number that moved], [date range]" has all the proof they need.
 The 800-word case study with quotes is for SEO; the receipt is for the contract.

 6. If we cannot help, we say so

-About 30% of Revenue Audit submissions we read are not a fit for the Sprint.
-We tell each one why, in a 200-word email, within one business day.
-The audit is free because we treat the no as a real outcome.
+Some AI System Plan submissions are not a fit for the Sprint.
+We tell each one why, in a short email, within one business day.
+A clear no is a real outcome.
 Telling people we cannot help is a discipline, not a missed sale.

 The flip side: what we refuse to do

-- Sell a Sprint to a client whose audit does not show a clean path to moving the number.
+• Sell a Sprint to a client whose plan does not show a clean path to improving the workflow.